-Costume by Jo Perridge 6.1 Leading a territory
+Costume by Jo Perridge

+6.1 Leading a territory

 Each territory in Varushka returns a Senator to the Imperial Senate.
 The process whereby these senators are selected is built around the Varushkan emphasis on wisdom.
-The candidates are isolated from the rest of their nation and then brought one-at-a-time before a council of wise ones from the territory in question.
-Wise ones who hold high office ? senators, cardinals, generals, for example ? are customarily prevented from taking part in this council.
+The candidates are isolated from the rest of their nation and then brought one-at-a-time before a council composed of the nation's children and the wise ones from the territory in question.
+Wise ones who hold high office? senators, cardinals, generals, for example? are customarily prevented from taking part in this council.

-Candidates will be asked three questions designed to reveal the Virtue of the candidate, especially their Wisdom.
+The young children, working with the Egregore, will ask three questions designed to reveal the Virtue of the candidate, especially their Wisdom.
 The wise ones listen to the answers but are forbidden to discuss them with the applicant.
-The egreogre will often call on a child to present the questions if there are any young Varushkans in Anvil of a suitable age, and may even encourage them to ask for clarification or challenge what is said if they choose.
+The children however may ask for clarification or challenge what is said if they choose.

 Once the questioning is complete, the wise ones will discuss among themselves which candidate demonstrated the most Wisdom.
 When they have made their decision, the candidates (and the civil service) are informed of who has been chosen to be senator for the coming year.
-Although only wise ones may talk in this meeting, others may be present.
-Members of the Synod, in particular, have the power of witness that gives them the power to witness or observe all aspects of the bodies of state in function, which includes any part of the meeting which involves electing a senator.